 Gentlemen:

 Kinder Morgan, Inc. (KMI) and Enron Transportation Services Company (Enron) have proposed the construction of an interstate natural gas pipeline for West Texas (the TransPecos Pipeline Project).
-Pemex Gas y Petroquímica Básica ( Pemex) desires that the TransPecos Pipeline Project be constructed and has expressed an interest in contracting for firm natural gas transportation service to be provided on the TransPecos Pipeline Project.
+MGI Supply, Ltd. (MGI), an affiliate of Pemex Gas y Petroquímica Básica (PGPB Pemex) desires that the TransPecos Pipeline Project be constructed and has expressed an interest in contracting for firm natural gas transportation service to be provided on the TransPecos Pipeline Project.
 This Letter of Intent (LOI) sets forth certain terms and conditions for such firm transportation service.
 For convenience, KMI and Enron may each be referred to as Participant and collectively as the Participants.
 The Participants are parties to that certain Letter of Intent dated July 3, 2001 (Participants LOI) that describes the obligations of the Participants jointly to develop, build and operate the TransPecos Pipeline Project.

 The TransPecos Pipeline Project involves the construction and operation of 1) approximately 190 miles of 24 diameter pipeline originating in Ward County, Texas and terminating in Hudspeth County, Texas, 2) gas-fired compression facilities located along the pipeline route, and 3) associated meter and tap facilities.
 Collectively these facilities shall be referred to as the TransPecos Pipeline Facilities.
 The cost of the TransPecos Pipeline Facilities is expected to be $135.5 million USD.
-The TransPecos Pipeline Project will originate at interconnections with the interstate natural gas pipeline systems of Natural Gas Pipeline Company of America (NGPL), Transwestern Pipeline Company (TW) and Northern Natural Gas Company (NNG) and extend westward to interconnections in Hudspeth County, Texas with El Paso Natural Gas Company (EPNG) near its Hueco Turbine Station and the Samalayuca Pipeline, a jointly owned pipeline of Pemex and EPNG.
-The TransPecos Pipeline Project is to be used to transport natural gas in interstate commerce on behalf of Pemex and others to serve natural gas markets in Mexico and in the general area of the TransPecos Pipeline Project.
+The TransPecos Pipeline Project will originate at interconnections with the interstate natural gas pipeline systems of Natural Gas Pipeline Company of America (NGPL), Transwestern Pipeline Company (TW) and Northern Natural Gas Company (NNG) and extend westward to interconnections in Hudspeth County, Texas with El Paso Natural Gas Company (EPNG) near its Hueco Turbine Station and the Samalayuca Lateral Pipeline, a jointly owned pipeline of Pemex and EPNG.
+The TransPecos Pipeline Project is to be used to transport natural gas in interstate commerce on behalf of MGI Pemex and others to serve natural gas markets in Mexico and in the general area of the TransPecos Pipeline Project.

-This Letter of Intent binds Pemex and the Participants to negotiate in good faith toward execution of a Definitive Natural Gas Transportation Agreements for service on the TransPecos Pipeline, under the terms and conditions outlined herein.
+This Letter of Intent binds MGI Pemex and the Participants to negotiate in good faith toward execution of a Definitive Natural Gas Transportation Agreements for service on the TransPecos Pipeline, under the terms and conditions outlined herein.

-Accordingly, Pemex and the Participants agree as follows:
+Accordingly, MGI Pemex and the Participants agree as follows:

 1. Firm Natural Gas Transportation Service Agreement.
-Following full acceptance and execution of this Letter of Intent by the Participants and Pemex, the Participants and Pemex agree to negotiate in good faith and to execute no later than September 1, 2001, a Firm Transportation Service Agreement (FTSA) providing for the interstate transportation of natural gas on the TransPecos Pipeline Project under the following terms:
+Following full acceptance and execution of this Letter of Intent by the Participants and MGI Pemex, the Participants and MGI Pemex agree to negotiate in good faith and to execute toward the execution no later than September 1, 2001, of a Firm Transportation Service Agreement (FTSA) providing for the interstate transportation of natural gas on the TransPecos Pipeline Project under the following terms:

 a) Nature of Service.
 Firm

 b) Term.
-Fifteen (15) years from the in-service date of the TransPecos Pipeline Facilities.
+Fifteen (15) years from the in-service date of the TransPecos Pipeline Facilities, with Shipper evergreen and/or right of first refusal to extend.

 c) Quantity.
-Except as provided in paragraph 3 herein, the contract Maximum Daily Quantity (MDQ) shall be 250,000 Dekatherms per day (Dth/d).
+Except as provided in paragraph 3 herein, tThe contract Maximum Daily Quantity (MDQ) shall be 250,000 Dekatherms per day (Dth/d), and the system shall be designed to permit MGI to receive the full MDQ from each of the upstream interstate pipelines (NGPL, TW, NNG).

-d) Transportation Rate. $8.974 per Dth of firm MDQ per month.
-This rate shall be a one-part rate, exclusive of fuel.
+d) Transportation Rate. $8.974 [TO BE DETERMINED] per Dth of firm MDQ per month.
+This rate shall be a negotiated one-part rate, exclusive of fuel.

 e) Fuel.
-Pemex shall provide as fuel and unaccounted for , the quantity of natural gas tendered for transportation multiplied by the percentage set forth in the fuel tracker tariff provision of the TransPecos Project which is currently estimated to be 0.75%.
+MGI Pemex shall provide as fuel and unaccounted for , the quantity of natural gas tendered for transportation multiplied by the percentage set forth in the fuel tracker tariff provision of the TransPecos Project which is currently estimated to be 0.75%.

+f) In Service Date.
+No later than ____________________.